srikanthkatta07/joyfinance/DEPLOYMENT.md

 4. **Save** the settings
 5. **Wait 2-3 minutes** for GitHub to process the changes
 6. **Re-run** the workflow

+**The workflow now has automatic Pages enablement** (`enablement: true`) and a fallback deployment method, so it should work even if Pages isn't manually configured.

 ### "HttpError: Not Found" Error
 - Make sure your repository is **public**